sacapita/csa/README.md

 - DONE - separate Canvas/View for every thumbnail to show the previes with element of that modelType only
 - DONE - GET project or models from the backend and unmarchallen to canvas (deserialize)
 - DONE - incremental update to backend, track elements that changed and what properties changed.
 The backend expectes incremental updates
+- PARTIALLY DONE - drag model thumbnail to the canvas to display it there.
 - TODO - update to new versions of cubitt packages (commands, common and graph?)